kjolley/BIGSdb_documentation/dbase_setup.rst

     to appear. :ref:`Allele exemplars<defining_exemplars>` should be defined if you enable this option.
 Set to 'yes' to enable.
     Default: 'no'.

+* field_groups

+  * Comma-separated list of category names that standard isolate fields can be grouped in to in the isolate information page.
+You can add an icon to appear by following the name with a pipe symbol (|) and an icon class from the FontAwesome library, e.g. 'Antimicrobial resistance|fas fa-capsules'.

 * fieldgroup1 - fieldgroup10